asreview-ftm-hackathon/Data/README.md

 `split_basic_pre_processed_data.py` splits the pre-processed data from the `data` folder into a specified amount of parts and can be used as **testing material for the smart screening track**.

+The output of this script is in the `split_preprocessed` folder.

 The same goes for the [semantic clustering example](https://github.com/asreview-ftm-hackathon/Example-for-visualization-track) of the visualization track!